nilearn/nilearn/doc/decoding/searchlight.rst

 visualization of the results from :ref:`Searchlight analysis of face vs house recognition <sphx_glr_auto_examples_02_decoding_plot_haxby_searchlight.py>`.
 The searchlight was restriced to a slice in the back of the brain.
-Within this slice, we can see that a cluster of :term:`voxels` in visual cortex contains information to distinguish pictures showed to the volunteers, which was the expected result.
+Within this slice, we can see that a cluster of :term:`voxels<voxel>` in visual cortex contains information to distinguish pictures showed to the volunteers, which was the expected result.